Marcus is an orthopedic spine surgeon who knows for sure how to ease ache in your back, neck, and shoulders, and prevent meeting him in person.

 The pillow uses a mix of standard memory foam and gel-infused memory foam, which helps with heat transfer away from your body.
 The fact that the foam is shredded also increases air circulation.
 Still, the pillow can sleep on the warm side since your body will sink into the foam to some extent.

-What could be better: Since the pillow uses shredded memory foam as its filling, it can sleep warm.
+What could be improved?
+Since the pillow uses shredded memory foam as its filling, it can sleep warm.
 The air flow helps somewhat, but we’d love to see a Tencel cover or another cooling fabric in the design.

 This inexpensive pillow from Brooklyn Bedding offers a chance to upgrade your sleep without spending a lot of money.
 The pillow is made from shredded latex and gel-infused memory foam.
 The latex makes it more responsive than fully memory foam pillows, but it can cause problems for anyone with a latex allergy.